Cardiff Castle

 In the mid-18th century, Cardiff Castle passed into the hands of the Stuart dynasty, Marquesses of Bute.
-John, 1st Marquess of Bute, employed Capability Brown and Henry Holland to renovate the main range, turning it into a Georgian mansion, and to landscape the castle grounds, demolishing many of the older medieval buildings and walls.
+The 1st Marquess of Bute employed Capability Brown and Henry Holland to renovate the main lodgings, turning it into a Georgian mansion, and to landscape the castle grounds, demolishing many of the older medieval buildings and walls.
 During the first half of the 19th century the family became extremely wealthy as a result of the growth of the coal industry in Glamorgan.
 However, it was the 3rd Marquess of Bute who truly transformed the castle, using his vast wealth to back an extensive programme of renovations under William Burges.
-Burges remodelled the castle in a Gothic revival style, lavishing money and attention on the main range.
+Burges remodelled the castle in a Gothic revival style, lavishing money and attention on the main lodgings.
 The resulting interior designs are considered to be amongst "the most magnificent that the gothic revival ever achieved".
 The grounds were re-landscaped and, following the discovery of the old Roman remains, reconstructed walls and a gatehouse in a Roman style were incorporated into the castle design.
 Extensive landscaped parks were built around the outside of the castle.

 In the early 20th century, the 4th Marquess of Bute inherited the castle and construction work continued into the 1920s.
 The Bute lands and commercial interests around Cardiff were sold off or nationalised until, by the time of the Second World War, little was left except the castle.
 During the war, extensive air raid shelters were built in the castle walls; they could hold up to 1,800 people.
 When the 4th Marquess died in 1947, the castle was given to the City of Cardiff.
 Today the castle is run as a tourist attraction, with the grounds housing the "Firing Line" regimental museum and interpretation centre.
-The castle has also served as a venue for events, including musical performances and festivals.
+The castle also serves as a venue for events, including musical performances and festivals.